Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: RNA Design

-where each term $ \Delta G(x, z)$ is the energy for one specific loop in $\LP(y)$.
-In fact, the energy of one loop is typically determined by nucleotides on the positions of enclosing pairs and their neighbored mismatch positions, which are named as ``critical positions" in this article.
-When evaluating the energy of a loop, it suffices to input only the nucleotides on the ``critical positions" of the loop, i.e.,
+where each term $ \Delta G(\vecx, \vecz)$ is the energy for one specific loop in $\LP(\vecy)$.
+See Supplementary Section~\ref{sec:turner} for detailed energy functions for different types of loops in the Turner model implemented in ViennaRNA~\cite{lorenz+:2011}.
+The energy of each loop is typically determined by nucleotides on the positions of enclosing pairs and their adjacent mismatch positions, which are named as \emph{critical positions} in this article.
+Table~\ref{tab:cr_ex} lists the critical positions for all the loops in Fig.~\ref{fig:loop} and Table \ref{tab:cr} shows the indices of critical positions for each type of loops.
+Additionaly, some special hairpins~\cite{Mathews+:2004} of unstable triloops and stable tetraloops and hexaloops in Turner model have a separate energy lookup table (See Supplementary Section~\ref{subsec:sp}).
+When evaluating the energy of a loop, it suffices to input only the nucleotides on its critical positions, i.e.,

-where $\CR(z)$ denotes the critical positions of loop $z$ and $x\proj \CR(z)$ denotes the nucleotides from $x$ that are ``projected" onto $\CR(z)$ ({See Supplementary Section 2 for the detailed functionality of projection operator}).
+where $\CR(\vecz)$ denotes the critical positions of loop $\vecz$ and $\vecx\proj \CR(\vecz)$ denotes the nucleotides from $\vecx$ that are ``projected" onto $\CR(\vecz)$.
+See {Supplementary Section~\ref{sec:op}} for the detailed functionality of projection operator.
 The projection (\proj) allows us to focus on the relevant nucleotides for energy evaluation.
 For instance,

 For convenience of later discussion, we also interchangeably put paired positions in brackets, i.e.,